fieldtrip/website/example/bids_eeg.md

 Prior to conversion the data comprises 10 files (one file per subject).
 After conversion there are 52 or 72 files (for the two options described below), which includes the sidecar files with metadata.

-The procedure for converting the original data consists of a number of steps
+The procedure for converting the original data consists of a number of steps:

 1. Create empty directory structure according to BIDS
 2. Collect the EEG data